When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 This question seems to pass an opinion you want your target audience to agree with.

-Such rating scale questions will distort the resulting insights.
+Such rating scale examples will distort the resulting insights.

 Create neutral and objective questions.